danljuarez/cSharp-RestAPI-NetCore-TicketList/README.md

         Returned: BODY
             <Error Object>
-            With description: "words list contain at least an element that is not allowed.
+            With description: "words list contain at least one element that is not allowed.
 Try with ['civic', 'type', 'radar'], will respond with ['civic', 'radar']"

         Status Code: 400 Bad Request
         ```